hackolade/studio-cli-github-actions-examples/README.md

 ```

-## Persisting logs for troubleshooting if necessary
+## Persist logs for troubleshooting when help from Hackolade Support is necessary

 Hackolade Studio Cli is persisting its logs inside each Docker container that is created when executing Studio CLI commands.
 To make sure you gather these logs for each step of your workflow you need to: